 If you are a person who has trouble digesting and absorbing fat or you have high cholesterol the low-fat diet is ideal for your needs!

-As you have already predicted the Low-Fat diet is the right diet for you if your goal is losing weight.
+As you have already guessed the Low-Fat diet is the right diet for you if your goal is losing weight.
 Cutting most of the unhealthy fats (there are also healthy fats, which we will discuss later) leads to fewer calories consumed.

 Fats are the most calorie macronutrient from the three (protein, carbohydrates, and fats).